Libya — Sticks and Stones

 This week on Facebook I have to admit that I gave little attention to the bombing of Libya in 2011, on the occasions when I did pay attention it was done in the safe space of my home.
 It unfolding before me on a large screen, presented as carefully edited media entertainment of an undeclared war, justified under the guise of a palpable necessity.
 The truth behind this debacle may never be found, but social media has exposed its dark side and the consequences of that euphemistic collateral damage.

-This month, having decided to read the criticism that President Obama levelled against the Europeans in general regarding the aftermath of the Libyan bombing — and Prime Minister Cameron in particular — I was promoted to do some research into the debacle.
+This month, having decided to read the criticism that President Obama levelled against the Europeans in general regarding the aftermath of the Libyan bombing — and Prime Minister Cameron in particular — I was prompted to do some research into the debacle.
 What I discovered was a murky world in which the UK, France and the USA have been disingenuous regarding their motives in Libya, compounding their failings elsewhere in the world.
 Hardly a surprising discovery in a world where governments propagate disinformation on an unprecedented scale for global consumption.

 Of course, there is no question that Libya – and the world – will be better off with Gaddafi out of power.
 I, along with many other world leaders, have embraced that goal, and will actively pursue it through non-military means.
 But broadening our military mission to include regime change would be a mistake.
 [Barack Obama]